rhysd/vim.wasm/README.md

 - WebAssembly nor JavaScript does not provide `sleep()`.
 By default, emscripten compiles `sleep()` into a busy loop.
-So vim.wasm is using [Emterpreter][] which enables `emscripten_sleep()`.
-But this feature is not so stable and makes built binaries larger and compilation longer.
+So vim.wasm is using [Emterpreter][] which provides `emscripten_sleep()`.
+Some whitelisted functions are run with Emterpreter.
+But this feature is not so stable.
+It makes built binaries larger and compilation longer.
 - JavaScript to C does not fully work with Emterpreter.
 For example, calling some C APIs breaks Emterpreter stack.
 This also means that calling C functions from JavaScript passing a `string` parameter does not work.